mcp-knowledge-graph

 License

-This MCP server is licensed under the MIT License, allowing free use, modification, and distribution subject to the terms of the license.
+This MCP server is licensed under the MIT License.
+You are free to use, modify, and distribute the software under the terms of this license.
+See the LICENSE file in the project repository for details.